bethanyj28/r2h-resources/functions/README.md

    ```
    Example input: 2, 3
    Example output: 6
 3. Write a function that takes in the length of the side of a square and finds the area of a square.

-Bonus: Try to use the previous function you wrote in this new function.
+   _Bonus: Try to use the previous function you wrote in this new function._
    ```
    Example input: 4
    Example output: 16
    ```

+Find answers [here](https://github.com/bethanyj28/r2h-resources/blob/main/functions/answers.md).
+But give it a good try first!